Information for Visitors with Disabilities

 • Certification from a private vocational rehabilitation or other counselor who issues or provides disability benefits.

 Arlington National Cemetery Tours, Inc. (a private concessionaire) will also provide a free shuttle to visit a particular gravesite.
 To use this service, please visit the ticket window at the Welcome Center and let them know the gravesite and location.
-If you do not know the gravesite location, you can look up the decedent's name on Arlington’s free app, ANC Explorer, on your smartphone, web browser or kiosks in the Welcome Center.
+If you do not know the gravesite location, you can look up the decedent's name on our free app, ANC Explorer, on your smartphone, web browser or at kiosks in the Welcome Center.

 We do not offer wheelchair rentals.
 However, there are businesses in the DC area that rent wheelchairs and scooters.
 We recommend that visitors in wheelchairs be accompanied by someone to assist them.